 In traditional Kanban systems, it’s the number of completed cards per day, week, or a given iteration time.
-Process throughput, or flow rate, as it’s also called, has a direct relationship with the cycle time: the time it takes to complete a process.
+Process throughput, aka flow rate, relates directly to the cycle time: the time it takes to complete a process.
 It’s one of the Lean and Lean Six Sigma metrics used to evaluate process performance.

-It is important to note, that process throughput deals only with completed items, in the form that they are accepted by the customer, work in progress is not taken into account.
+It is important to note that process throughput deals only with completed items - in the form that the customer accepts them.
+Work in progress is not taken into account.

 What does process throughput help to determine?

-- How long it will take before an order is fulfilled
+- How long it will take to fulfill an order

 - What are the costs of the process (throughput accounting)